Drinking Water: Nitrate and Nitrite

 - The DNR's well compensation grants provide funds to address public health hazards in private wells.

-Who regulates nitrate in Wisconsin?
+Who regulates nitrate and nitrite in Wisconsin?

 Nitrate is naturally occurring in the environment.
 The DNR regulates direct releases of nitrate into groundwater.